The Slaughter Rule - Andrew & Alex Smith 2002

 It is easier to love someone we hate than someone who loves us more than we want to be loved.

 The Slaughter Rule belongs on a long list of films dealing with the vicissitudes of love, honor, and loyalty between men (other examples: Grand Illusion, Tune's of Glory, Billy Budd, Midnight Cowboy, The Best Way to Walk, Beau Travail, and Enduring Love).
 Centrally or peripherally each takes up the subject of masculine self-definition--amity/emulation v. enmity--in a more or less homosocial environment.
-Films like My Beautiful Laundrette, Priest, Brokeback Mountain, on the other hand, don't quite fit into this category because each resolves the conflict of emulation-emnity--the conflict of indentification-- sexually, taking the feasibility of erotic fulfillment and reciprocated love for granted, while problematizing the homosexual bond in the context of a hostile social setting, to establish a distinct thematic constellation.
+Films like My Beautiful Laundrette, Priest, Brokeback Mountain don't fit into this category because each resolves the conflict of emulation-emnity conflict sexually, taking the feasibility of erotic fulfillment and reciprocated love for granted, while problematizing the homoerotic bond in the context of a hostile social setting, to establish a distinct thematic constellation.
 In The Slaughter Rule the homoerotic dimension--unwanted desire, its renunciation and forgiveness--obtains as threat to amity and compassion.
 In this regard it is a more tragic film than those that cross the barrier into reciprocated intimacy, and, arguably, one on a higher spiritual plane.

 The theme might also be circumscribed as the face-off between honor-based identification in a sub-culture of equals who define themselves by their manliness quotient--the self in the heroic mold-- and the taboo on tenderness that Ian Suttie* posited as the culturally contigent price of masculine individuation.